Revised: 01/27/2026

 Once pulled into the form, the panel will have an +Add Question option, click there for a list of questions (related to the panel) to add to the panel.

-For example, in the Applicant panel, all the question options will correspond to fields on the Constituent table.
+For example, in the Applicant panel, all question options correspond to fields in the Constituent table.
 For the Primary Contact panel, the question options will correspond to fields on the Contacts table.

 Add Branching Logic